 I have one focus and I ask myself one question.
 The focus is to design engaging learning experiences for students.
 The one question is: How do we design an environment that makes kids want to come to school every day?

-Learning can be simultaneously rigorous and engaging.
-I often hear about learning activities that hit the mark when to comes to student engagement but leave more to be desired in the area of academic rigor.
-In order to shift the narrative to rigorous and engaging, standards alignment should be added.
+Learning can be rigorous and engaging.
+I often hear about learning activities that hit the mark with student engagement but leave more to be desired in the area of academic rigor.
+To shift the narrative to rigorous and engaging, standards alignment should be added.
 Sometimes the best learning happens when students don’t know they are learning and think that they are just having fun.
 Designing experiences for students will help cement learning for students.
 I can recall the time that my 8th-grade class took a trip to Washington, D.C.
-For me, it created a lasting memory about U.S. History because I had the opportunity to see history come to life.
+For me, it created a lasting memory about U.S. History because I saw history come to life.

 The Learning Environment